Python: Creating the staging environment

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use Python cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use Python cloud solution designed to simplify your deployments:

-• Deploy your application in seconds with a simple git push.
+• Deploy your application to production in just seconds with a simple git push.

 Setting up a staging environment is almost identical to configuring production.
 You just need to repeat the steps above, replacing production with staging wherever it appears.